Jesse Winker Player Props: Brewers vs. Diamondbacks

-After going 1-for-3 in his most recent game, Jesse Winker and the Milwaukee Brewers take on the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 9:40 PM ET on Tuesday.
+On Wednesday, Jesse Winker (coming off going 1-for-3) and the Milwaukee Brewers face the Arizona Diamondbacks, whose starting pitcher will be Drey Jameson.
+First pitch is at 3:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-3) against the Cardinals.

 Jesse Winker Game Info & Props vs. the Diamondbacks